 All tours can be customized with your needs in mind.
 Tour materials are available for all age groups/grade levels.
 Additional activities, nearby recreation facilities, parks, public restrooms and picnic areas can be suggested if needed.

 Note: Some locations do not allow children under the age of 5-6 (with rare exceptions), especially in lumber mills, the biomass plant, the mine and the dam.
 Sierra Pacific Industries requires all participants to sign a waiver of release of liability before attending the tours.
 Weather is a big factor for most tours.
-The Melones Visitor center is not open year-round for tours.
-Cattle ranch trips (excluding the Brooks and Mother Lode ranches) are only available when cattle are not on high country ranges (usually after October 15th and before April 15th).
-The Aspen Meadow station is not open after October until late spring.
-Meadow tours can still be held until wet weather.
-Ultra Power is usually closed for tours all of May.
+Cattle ranch trips are only available when cattle are not on high country ranges (usually after October 15th and before April 15th).
+Jamestown Energy (Previously Ultrapower) is usually closed for tours 2 months out of the year.
 Tulloch Dam does not allow tours on outage days.
+So please understand, your dates may not work with theirs, but we will try our best to find a day that works for everyone!